"If in Emerson's study perpetual twilight

 hangings temper the sunlight and reflect the firelight.
 Quaint mottoes and pictures hang

 on the walls."
-Mr. Alcott's books fill the shelves and the room is furnished with his
+Mr. Alcott's books fill the shelves, the room is furnished with his